top of page

 My aim when setting up was to build a company that could cover all facets for individuals, families and company's.

-As we go through life circumstances change, so too will priorities.
-Whether this be as an individual or a company with a high number of employees.
+Inevitably, as time goes by circumstances change so too will priorities whether this be as an individual or a company with a high number of employees.

-By having one person who can cover all areas, as inevitably change happens I can revolve around your needs, aspirations and financial objectives as they progress.
+By having one company who can cover all areas, Blue Tulip can revolve around your needs, aspirations and financial objectives as they progress.

 Bobby Shirley - Founder & MD